One-Parent Family Payment

 Your OFP will stop when your youngest child reaches the age limit.
 The Department of Social Protection (DSP) will inform you of the end date for your payment.

 You may get the Jobseeker's Transitional payment.
-This is a payment for people parenting alone whose children are aged between 7 and 13.
+This is a payment for people parenting alone whose children are aged between 7 and 14 (the payment ends when the youngest child reaches 14).

 You can find out more about what happens when your OFP ends.